thomcorah/dmu-multimedia/md/TECH3015-CW1-Brief.md

 - content layout adapts to any screen size
 - mobile content takes account of readability (e.g. font size, heading length, button/link size)
 - concealing complexity and simplifying content for mobile screen sizes

-To help you meet the criteria above, consider preparing any or all of the following:

-- wireframes (mobile, tablet, desktop)
-- design sketches and finished design

 [Back to CW1 Marking Criteria](#cw1markingcriteria)